multiversx/mx-exchange-sc/dex/farm/README.md

 ## Deployment

-The deployment of this contract is done using interaction scripts and it is managed by its admin (regular wallet at the moment yet soon to be governance smart contract).
+The deployment of this contract is done using interaction scripts and it is managed by its admin (regular wallet at the moment, yet soon to be governance smart contract).